vinay-nb/vinay-tech-blog/content/blog/linux_booting_process/index.md

 **5\.
 Init**

-- It decides the run level of the Linux operating system.
+- It decides the run level of the Linux kernel.
 - Run level is found in `/etc/inittab`
 - Run level decides which are the programs to be run during the booting of the system.
 - There are various run levels.<br/>